EHR technology is expected to allow the use of clinical decision support to improve performance on high-priority health conditions.

 Clinical Decision Support (CDS) is a process designed to aid directly in clinical decision making, in which characteristics of individual patients are used to generate patient-specific interventions, assessments, recommendations, or other forms of guidance that are then presented to the provider.

 RevolutionEHR developed the Clinical Decision Support process to analyze the details of the patient record specific to the certification standards.
-In the current state, RevolutionEHR does not allow users to create clinical decision support rules-based upon examination test results but will include that in the future.
+In the current state, RevolutionEHR does not allow users to create clinical decision support rules-based upon examination test results.

 RevolutionEHR provides five CQM-relevant clinical decision support rules by default.
 Establishing additional rules in RevolutionEHR is done by any user with administrative privileges.
 Under Administration, the System Rules section includes a Clinical Decision Support set-up screen.
 An example of a rule might include a reminder that a patient should undergo a dilated fundus examination if the patient’s diagnosis list includes a diagnosis of diabetes.